matt-auzone/detectpeople/README.md

 ### Initialization Stage
 This stage of the VAAL Workflow handles the creation of a context, the loading of a model as well as setting any additional parameters that may be necessary.

-To create a context with a pre-determined model the following can be written as seen in detectpeople.c lines 138-140
+To create a context with a pre-determined model the following can be written as seen in detectimg.c lines 138-140
 ```
 VAALContext* ctx = vaal_context_create(engine);
 err = vaal_load_model_file(ctx, model);